MARION CO. EMA // PUBLIC OUTREACH · VOLUNTEER RECRUITMENT · OPEN

 EOC Operations Group

-Manning the Emergency Operations Center during activations — situational awareness, EOC reporting, call logs, PIO support.
-Lead: Terry Mulvany (1650).
+Manning the Emergency Operations Center during activations — situational awareness, EOC reporting, call logs, social-media updates, and PIO support.

 FEMA · National program

-FEMA-sponsored 20-hour course teaching neighbors to help neighbors during disasters.
-Learn fire safety, light search and rescue, disaster medical operations, terrorism preparedness.
+FEMA-sponsored ~20-hour course teaching neighbors to help neighbors during disasters: fire safety, light search and rescue, disaster medical operations, terrorism preparedness.
 Once trained, deploy as a team after disasters when professional responders are overwhelmed.

 NWS LSX (St. Louis) · Volunteer spotter